-US stocks rise on trade optimism
+Stocks close mixed as investors eye US-China trade prospects

 In Asia on Wednesday, China's Shanghai Composite slipped 0.2 percent, Hong Kong's Hang Seng added 0.1 percent and Japan's Nikkei lost 0.5 percent.

-n Europe, London's FTSE added 0.1 percent, Germany's DAX added 0.4 percent and France's CAC gained 0.1 percent.
+European markets closed mixed.
+London's FTSE slipped 0.1 percent, Germany's DAX added 0.1 percent and France's CAC lost 0.3 percent.